 Features of the Samba School

 Each parade will feature some key components.
 To provide you with a little background information, we have listed some of the main features of a Samba school parade:

-- Bahianas: Whirling ladies dressed in spectacular fanned costumes
+- Baianas: Whirling ladies dressed in spectacular fanned costumes

 - Bateria: Drummers that provide energy and rhythm for the samba dancers

 - Passistas: Dancers and vocalists who provide rhythm and song

 - Destaques: A chosen group of performers who wear the most lavish costumes

 Aside from the above, each samba school may also have their own floats and parade trucks.
 Each school has their own style and theme and the attention to detail is truly fantastic.

 Baianas.
 Image by: Nicolas de Camaret